-Knowing how to use your SLR is not as awkward as it would seem.
+Your SLR is not as complicated as it would seem.
 Imagine that your camera is a box that lets in light.
 On top of that box is a sequence of controls.
-These controls allow you to let a light into the camera sensor so you can take a picture.
+These controls allow you to let light into the camera sensor so you can take a picture.
 The amount of light coming in determines how your shot will look.

 The basics of digital SLR photography are easy to learn when you appreciate how the camera controls lighting.
 Cameras have control over the light in two main ways: aperture and shutter speed.
-Your aperture is the opening in which you allow light in.
-Your shutter speed is how you control the speed at which the light is coming in.
-You need both to be able to manipulate the light.
+Your aperture is the opening that allows light in.
+Your shutter speed is how you control the length of time the light is coming in.
+You need both to manipulate the light.

-Aperture not only has control over how wide the iris is, but it plays an important role in depth of field.
+Aperture not only has control over the size of the iris.
+It also plays an important role in depth of field.
 Depth of field simply means what part of the photo is in focus.
-If every single article in the photo is in focus, then we call that a long depth of field.
-If there is only a small part of the photo that is in focus we call this a short depth of field.
+If every single item in the photo is in focus, then we call that a deep depth of field.
+If there is only a small part of the photo that is in focus we call this a shallow depth of field.

-When you have a large aperture, F2.8 for example, your depth of field can be small.
-If you have a small aperture such as F22, then everything in image is in focus.
-(Lighting permitting of course.)
+When you have a large aperture, f/2.8 for example, your depth of field can be small.
+If you have a small aperture, such as f/22, everything in the image is in focus.
+(Lighting permitting, of course.)
 I will explain this in a different tutorial.

 You will see various shooting modes on your digital camera dial.
 Not only do you have the automatic mode but you have aperture priority, shutter priority, manual, and possibly more.
 Aperture priority means that you choose what f-stop to use and the camera selects the shutter speed.
 Shutter priority works the opposite.
-This means that you pick the shutter speed and the camera does the rest.
-These two shooting modes are okay, but you still will not get the loveliest result.
+You pick the shutter speed and the camera does the rest.
+These two shooting modes are okay, but you still won’t get the loveliest result.
 The best setting to use is manual.

 When you employ the manual setting you have the most control over your camera.
 You can position the shutter speed and the aperture simultaneously.
 Once you become familiar with how manual works then you can begin to have more influence over lighting.
 Once you have most control over the lighting, your pictures begin to look lovely.